flatcar-archive/flatcar-docs/os/manual-rollbacks.md

 ## Performing a manual rollback

 So, now that we understand what happens when the machine updates, we can tweak the process so that it boots an older image (assuming it's still intact on the passive partition).
-The first command we'll use is `cgpt find -t coreos-usr`.
+The first command we'll use is `cgpt find -t flatcar-usr`.
 This will give us a list of all of the USR partitions available on the disk.

 ```
-$ cgpt find -t coreos-usr
+$ cgpt find -t flatcar-usr
 /dev/sda3
 /dev/sda4
 ```